numpy/numpy/doc/source/user/absolute_beginners.rst

 If you don't have Python yet, you might want to consider using `Anaconda
 <https://www.anaconda.com/>`_.
 It's the easiest way to get started.
 The good
-thing about getting this distribution is the fact that you don’t need to worry too much about separately installing NumPy or any of the major packages that you’ll be using for your data analyses, like pandas, Scikit-Learn, etc.
+the thing about getting this distribution is the fact that you don’t need to worry too much about separately installing NumPy or any of the major packages that you’ll be using for your data analyses, like pandas, Scikit-Learn, etc.